LLNL/kosh/docs/source/dev/index.md

 The store object is the entry point to your Kosh implementation.
 That is how the user connects to your implementation.

-The following function are expected to be implemented
+The following function are expected to be implemented.

 ### connect